Step 1: Clarify the policy questions

-Finally, check your text for correctness in terms of content, compliance with the format specifications, correct indication of the sources and literature used, spelling, punctuation and style.
+Finally, check your text for accuracy, compliance with format specifications, correct references to sources and literature used, spelling, punctuation and style.

 Complete the number of characters

-Then fill in the number of characters - that's quite easy in Word and other word processing programs with the function "Extras - Count words".
+Then add the number of characters - this is quite easy in Word and other word processing programs with the function "Extras - Count Words".

 6 final tips